Camille Claudel: In music

 The composer Jeremy Beck's Death of a Little Girl with Doves (1998), an operatic soliloquy for soprano and orchestra, is based on the life and letters of Camille Claudel.
 This composition has been recorded by Rayanne Dupuis, soprano, with the Slovak Radio Symphony Orchestra.
 Beck's composition has been described as "a deeply attractive and touching piece of writing ... [demonstrating] imperious melodic confidence, fluent emotional command and yielding tenderness."

+Claudel is lyrically referenced as one of three muses by the Scottish indie rock band Franz Ferdinand on the song "Outsiders", the final track of the band's second studio album You Could Have It So Much Better (2004).

-In dance and ballet
+In dance

 In 2011, the world premiere of Boris Eifman's new ballet Rodin took place in St Petersburg, Russia.
 The ballet is dedicated to the life and creative work of sculptor Auguste Rodin and his apprentice, lover and muse, Camille Claudel.

 In 2014, the Columbus Dance Theatre and the Carpe Diem String Quartet performed the premiere of Claudel in Columbus, Ohio, with music by Korine Fujiwara, original poetry by Kathleen Kirk, and choreography by Tim Veach.

+In 2021, Australian choreographer Meryl Tankard choreographed Claudel for the Sydney Opera House, presented by Tinderbox Productions.
+The ballet was written and directed by playwright Wendy Beckett, and is based on the life of Claudel and her relationship with Rodin.